Foundational computation for first-year physics undergraduates

 The AAPT/APS Joint Task Force on Undergraduate Physics Education report [1] examines the motivations for, goals of, and barriers to including computation in undergraduate physics education.
 I describe here a physics-forward approach to the task that uses MATLAB Live Scripts in an introductory survey course for aspiring physics majors as a foundation for integrating computation throughout the curriculum.

-I was inspired to choose (and myself to just-in-time learn to use) MATLAB by its interactive onramp, tutorials, documentation, help, support, physics-focused MathWorks and user-supplied clickable examples, Live Scripts supporting LaTeX, cloud services and mobile app, and tools for symbolic mathematics, image processing, signal analysis, and deep learning.
-MATLAB is free for my students via a university license and GNU Octave is an open source alternative.
+I was inspired to choose (and myself to just-in-time learn to use) MATLAB by its interactive Onramp, tutorials, documentation, help, support, physics-focused MathWorks and user-supplied clickable examples, Live Scripts supporting LaTeX, cloud services, browser-based IDE option, mobile app, and tools for symbolic mathematics, image processing, signal analysis, and deep learning.
+MATLAB is free for my students via a university license and GNU Octave is an open-source alternative.
 The turn-key nature of MATLAB installation, onboarding, and use allows instructors and students to focus on applications.

 An important question is how to include computation in a physics class without sacrificing canonical content.
-In a context of a CANVAS learning environment with integrated Wiley adaptive learning, e-text, and electronic homework system, and in parallel with active learning lectures and discussion, I provide a set of physics-focused CANVAS online MATLAB and physics tutorials while integrating computation in hands-on labs.
-The tutorials address simultaneously computational, science literacy, and communication learning goals.
-MATLAB-based modelling and data analysis in hands-on labs that employ traditional equipment and mobile phones improves student acquisition of science methodology and labs skills and student self-efficacy.
+In the context of a CANVAS learning environment with integrated Wiley adaptive learning, e-text, and electronic homework system, and in parallel with active learning lectures and discussion, I provide a set of physics-focused CANVAS online MATLAB and physics tutorials while integrating computation in hands-on labs.
+The tutorials simultaneously address computational, science literacy, and communication learning goals.
+MATLAB-based modeling and data analysis in hands-on labs that employ traditional equipment and mobile phones improves student acquisition of science methodology and lab skills and student self-efficacy.

 This work is supported in part by the University of Wisconsin-Madison Educational Innovation small grants program.